parkerholladay/node-octopus-deploy/README.md

         console.log('Octopus release created:')
         console.log(release)
     }, (reason) => {
-        console.log('Octopus release creation falied!')
+        console.log('Octopus release creation failed!')
         console.log(reason)
     })
 ```

 ### Other

-All implemented API endpoints can be found in the `./lib/api` directory. _Note: Not all Octopus Deploy endpionts are implemented._
+All implemented API endpoints can be found in the `./lib/api` directory. _Note: Not all Octopus Deploy endpoints are implemented._

 - `deployment`
 - `environment`